Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Chases

-During a chase, the PCs are confronted with *three* critical obstacles.
-The PCs make an opposed save against their opponent for each obstacle.
-Rolling a 20 yields -1 point, a fail yields 0 points, a success yields 1 point and rolling a 1 yields 2 points.
+During a chase, the PCs are confronted with three critical obstacles.
+The PCs make a save for each obstacle.
+Rolling a critical failure yields -1 point, a fail yields 0 points, a success yields 1 point and critical success yields 2 points.
 A PC needs 1 point at the end of the chase in order to escape or catch their opponent.

 #### Helping others

 If a PC has 2 or more points at the start of the third obstacle, they may help a slow PC.
 The result of their third save is added to the points of the slow PC.
 If the slow PC does not have at least 1 point at the end, both PCs are caught.

+#### Carrying something heavy

+If a PC is carrying something heavy such as a critically injured investigator, they must score an additional point in order to escape and can only help someone else if they have at least 3 points at the start of the third obstacle.

 ### Chase Obstacles

 The obstacles that must be overcome should be what is in the path each fugitive chooses in the fictional world.
 Alternatively, the Warden may put one or two obstacles in the players’ way.
-Whether fugitives and pursuers roll using the same ability scores depends on the situation.
 This allows the players to split up and choose their own path, while giving the Warden opportunities to throw a spanner in the works.
 You can use the following table for inspiration.

 | d20 | STR | d20 | DEX | d20 | WIL |
 | --- | --- | --- | --- | --- | --- |